bogwi/eruzero/README.md

 # eruZero
-Bullet-Train fast HashMap for Zig.
+Bullet-Train fast hashmap for Zig.

 eruZero aims to be a replacement for Zig's standard library HashMap.